gmontamat/python-darknet-docker/README.md

 ## TODO

+- [ ] Use GitHub Actions instead of DockerHub hooks
 - [ ] Support other python versions (3.7/3.8/3.9)
 - [ ] Use different base images (ubuntu20.04/python3.9)
 - [ ] Compile OpenCV python library for CUDA support instead of just using pre-built binaries